-What Can a Handyman Do in Flathead in Flathead County, MT?
+What Can a Handyman Do Without a License in Flathead in Flathead County, MT?

 Montana does not have a single, statewide “general contractor license” for typical handyman/general construction, but it does regulate specific trades (electrical, plumbing, boiler/pressure, asbestos) and requires business registration plus local permits.
 In Flathead County (Kalispell/Whitefish/Columbia Falls area), most handyman work is allowed without a state contractor license as long as you are not doing regulated trade work and you pull required building permits.
 There is not a clear, universal statewide “handyman dollar-threshold exemption” like some states publish; instead, MT’s main statewide triggers are trade licensure and permit requirements.